Token-Modification Adversarial Attacks for Natural Language Processing: A Survey: Adversary goals

 \subsection{Classification}

-Attacks on text classifiers are usually either \newterm{targeted} or \newterm{untargeted} attacks.
-Targeted attacks attempt to induce the model to classify $Ex'$ as a specific class $y_{target}$ different to $y_{true}$.
-They do this by minimising $l(f(\vx), y_{target})$.
-Untargeted attacks only require that $Ex$ is misclassified, and their algorithms typically aim to maximise $l(f(\vx), y_{true})$.
-The two are equivalent for binary classification, and for mulitclass classification, converting between the two is usually straightforward \footnote{For example, instead of perturbing $\vx$ towards a \textit{specific} decision boundary, a untargeted attack perturbs $\vx$ towards the \textit{nearest} decision boundary.}.
+Attacks on text classifiers, which include tasks such as document categorisation and sentiment analysis, can be broadly considered as either \newterm{targeted} or \newterm{untargeted} attacks.
+Targeted attacks attempt to induce the model to classify $Ex'$ as a specific class $y_{target}$ different from $y_{true}$ by minimising $l(f(\vx'), y_{target})$.
+Untargeted attacks only require that $Ex$ is misclassified, and their algorithms typically aim to maximise $l(f(\vx'), y_{true})$.
+The two are equivalent for binary classification, and for multiclass classification, converting between the two is usually straightforward.\footnote{For example, instead of perturbing $\vx$ towards a \textit{specific} decision boundary, an untargeted attack perturbs $\vx$ towards the \textit{nearest} decision boundary.}

-\subsection{Sequence-to-Sequence}
+There also exist alternate goal functions.
+For example, \citet{BadCharacters} propose an \textit{availability attack} goal function that aims to maximise the model processing time.

+\subsection{Sequence-to-sequence}

-There are a wide range of sequence-to-sequence (seq2seq) tasks in NLP, including machine translation, dialog systems, text summarisation, paraphrase generation, speech recognition, speech synthesis and image generation from captions.
-Unlike classification, there are no standardised adversary goals for seq2seq attacks, so we borrow terminology and broadly classify these as either untargeted or targeted.
+The seq2seq tasks in NLP cover a wide spectrum, including machine translation, text summarisation, paraphrase generation, speech recognition, speech synthesis, and image generation from captions.
+These tasks often involve complex transformations and mappings between input and output sequences.
+Unlike classification tasks, where the adversary goals are more standardised, seq2seq tasks do not have a uniform set of adversary goals.
+Consequently, we adopt a broad classification for seq2seq attacks, categorising them as either untargeted or targeted, to capture the range of possible adversarial objectives within this domain.

-\paragraph{Untargeted attacks.} These attacks simply attempt to degrade the output sequence quality by as much as possible, as quantified by some metric.
-This is the most common goal for seq2seq attacks \citep{Hsieh2019Robustness,Michel2019Evaluation,Camburu2020MakeUpYourMind,Jia2017Adversarial,Ebrahimi2018CharNMT}.
+\textit{Untargeted attacks:} Untargeted attacks in the seq2seq context aim to degrade the quality of the output sequence as much as possible, as measured by a specific metric.
+The objective is to disrupt the model's performance without necessarily guiding the output towards a particular target.
+This form of attack is prevalent in seq2seq tasks and has been employed in various contexts \citep[e.g.][]{Hsieh2019Robustness,Michel2019Evaluation,Camburu2020MakeUpYourMind,Jia2017Adversarial,Ebrahimi2018CharNMT, PAEG}.